stephenh/s3fsr/README.markdown

 * 1.1 - Fix file size to not make extra per-file HEAD requests
 * 1.2 - Fix directories with >1000 files
 * 1.3 - Killing `s3fsr` now also unmounts the directory
+* 1.4 - Fix directories that are only from common prefixes, move to [Gemcutter](http://gemcutter.org)

 Todo
 ====